laravel/vapor-docs/1.0/resources/queues.md

             - invoices: 10
 ```

-In the example above, the concurrency of the `emails` and `invoices` queue is  10, meaning if the queue Lambda function is invoked ten times, it will not pick up any more jobs from the queue until resources are released, and capacity becomes available.
+In the example above, the concurrency of the `emails` and `invoices` queue is 10, meaning if the queue Lambda function is processing ten jobs concurrently, it will not pick up any more jobs from the queue until jobs are finished and capacity becomes available.
 This behavior differs from when the total invocations reach the queue function's overall capacity, where throttling occurs instead.

 You may also set the maximum concurrency on some queues but not others.
-In the example below, the `emails` queue is not allowed more than ten concurrent invocations, whereas it's possible to invoke the `invoices` queue until the overall capacity is reached.
+In the example below, the `emails` queue is not allowed more than ten concurrent invocations, whereas it's possible to invoke the `invoices` queue until the overall capacity is reached:

 ```yaml
 id: 2